apetenchea/cdroot/source/_posts/handy-git-recipes.md

 I often find myself using at work.
 I hope you'll find them useful too.
 For the record, at the time of this writing I was using git version 2.37.0.

-## Terminology
+## Basics

 ### Commits and Branches

-A **commit** is a snapshot of all the tracked files in your project.
-It contains the changes made since the previous commit, along with metadata such as the commit author, timestamp, and a message describing the changes.
+**A commit is a snapshot of all the tracked files in your project.** It contains the changes made since the previous commit, along with metadata such as the commit author, timestamp, and a message describing the changes.
 Commits are organized sequentially, each commit pointing to its parent commit.
 This is how git records the history of a repository.
 Think about it in terms of inheritance, instead of time: a commit inherits the changes of its parent commit, and adds its own changes